-Navigating pay packages and benefits on top of everything else that must be considered in finding a travel nursing assignment can be overwhelming, so how do you know what to expect when it comes to your housing stipend?
-This article is going to explain the different housing options for people on a traveling nursing assignment and will also cover important components of travel nursing pay like traveling reimbursement and housing stipends.
+Navigating pay packages and benefits on top of everything else that must be considered in finding a travel nursing assignment can be overwhelming, so how do you know what to expect regarding your housing stipend?
+This article will explain the different housing options for people on a traveling nursing assignment.
+It will also cover important components of travel nursing pay like travel reimbursement and housing stipends.

 What Are the Different Types of Housing Options For a Traveling Nurse?